-Participants receive training, access to quality improvement tools and resources and data analyses to guide their progress.
+Participants receive no-cost training, access to quality improvement tools and resources and data analyses to guide their progress.
 They also receive coaching from Health Quality Innovators or one of our locally based HQIN improvement partners, The Carolinas Center for Medical Excellence or the KFMC Health Improvement Partners.
 In addition to improving care at the local level, participating nursing homes contribute to these significant national goals:

 - Reduce avoidable hospital readmissions and emergency department visits.

 - Prevent adverse drug events including those related to high-risk medications such as opioids, anticoagulants and diabetic agents.

 - Reduce hospitalizations for facility-onset C. difficile and and other harmful infections including COVID-19, sepsis, urinary tract infection and pneumonia.

 - Prevent viral outbreaks through infection control best practices.